Marakuja15/Marakuja15.github.io/index.md

 I ultimately decided to step away from this project because the scope became overwhelmingly large for a solo developer.
 My ambitions for the grand-strategy aspects outgrew my available time.
 However, building this simulation served as a fantastic, deep dive into memory management, multithreading, and the complexities of the Unity DOTS environment.

 It taught me invaluable lessons about project scoping and low-level optimization that I now apply to my C++ engine development.

+You can find this repository on my [GitHub](https://github.com/Marakuja15/Unity-Dots-BeeStrategy/tree/main).